-Because I was running a training process with the same dataset from the previous tutorial, I'll do detection on the same IMAGES/plate_2.jpg image.
+Because I was running a training process with the same dataset from the previous tutorial, I'll detect the same

-Differently from my detection_custom.py the script, we must use Matplotlib to plot images instead of OpenCV, because it's a little complicated in a notebook to visualize it.
-So, in detect_image script in the show parameter, I'll write False.
+detection_custom.py We must use Matplotlib to plot images instead of OpenCV because it's a little complicated in a notebook to visualize it.
+So, in the detect_image script in the show parameter, I'll write False.
 So this is the code to test our detection with custom trained YOLOv3 model:

 And here is our Custom YOLOv3 object detection results:

 So, You just trained your first Yolo v3 custom object detector on Google Colab, GOOD JOB!!

 Now you can download custom trained model and run it on more images, videos, or even webcam detection!

 I must mention that Google is helping to reduce the entry barrier into deep learning.
 And a tool like this will help many people who can't afford GPU resources.
 I hope that this will be a fully scaled service soon and will remain free.
 I hope this tutorial was helpful for you and I could help you to learn something new.
 If you liked this tutorial, give it a clap and subscribe to my YouTube channel.
 See you in the next part!